axiom-data-science/portal-docs/overview.rst

 	* **Historical data** are data that are one month old or older.
 Historical data are ingested by the |title| upon stakeholder request, either from an associated campaign in the `Research Workspace <https://researchworkspace.com/>`_, or from national archives.
 Examples of historical data include species abundance surveys and similar research efforts.

-	For more details, please see the :ref:`download-historical-sensor-data-how-to` page.
+	For more details, please see the :ref:`Download Historical Sensor <download-historical-sensor-data-how-to>` page.

 	*********
 	Interface